erroronline1/caro/readme.md

 #### Customisation
 * The manual is intentionally editable to accomodate it to users comprehension.
 * Some parts of the setup.ini can be changes during runtime, others will mess up your system.
-Respective parts are marked
+Respective parts are marked.
 * Languagefiles can be edited to accomodate it to users comprehension.
 Make sure to only change values.
 Most of the keys are hardcoded so you may occasionally append to but better not reduce
     * [units]
     * [formcontext][anonymous]
     * [regulatory]

+If you ever fiddle around with the sourcecode:
 * [CSV Processor](#csv-processor) only returns a named array, so you'll have to implement postprocessing of the data by yourself.

-If you ever fiddle around with the sourcecode:
 * Changing the database structure during runtime may be a pita using sqlsrv for default preventing changes to the db structure (https://learn.microsoft.com/en-us/troubleshoot/sql/ssms/error-when-you-save-table).
 Adding columns to the end appears to be easier instad of insertions between.

 [Content](#Content)